DevanshShukla1/News-Equity-Research/news_research_tool_Equity-Research-Analysis--main/README.md

 ## Features

-- Fetch and parse news articles from URLs Or parse data from given pdf
+-Fetch and parse news articles from URLs or parse data from given PDFs.
-- Split articles into manageable chunks
+-Split articles into manageable chunks.
-- Create embeddings for the text using GoogleEmbedding Model
+-Create embeddings for the text using GoogleEmbedding Model.
-- Store embeddings in a FAISS index for efficient retrieval
+-Store embeddings in a FAISS index for efficient retrieval.
-- Query the processed data to get answers and sources
+-Query the processed data to get answers and sources.

 ##  How It's Built